yaya2devops/terraform-beginner-bootcamp-2023/README.md

 Hey Terraformer, I'll outline the process of implementing content versioning for our S3 bucket serving a website via CloudFront in this  1.6.0.

-**Note:** This step should be done prior to cloudfront dsitrubution caching.
+**Note:** This step should be done prior to cloudfront distribution caching.

 ### Bootcamper Context
 Content versioning is essential for efficiently managing your files content and ensuring that changes to your site files only when necessary.